 Have fun browsing their shop!

 Would you like this lovely German grain sack printed with stripes?
 As you recall many are printing reproductions over grains sacks to get this look, but this pillow is a true original!
 An antique German grain sack from 1849.
 Very rare salmon and blue coloring.
-Or this German Grain sack with roses which are very rare and usual?
-It has a wonderful original patch at the top which is amazing.
-This is the only one she has ever seen with roses before.
-This pillow is from 1899 Authausen, Germany.

 Here are a few more of Kym's new items.
 Check out these gorgeous new stools!